nykez/gmsbot/README.md

 }

 ```
-2. Switch to Web project dir and create SteamApiKey
+2. Switch to Web project dir and create `SteamApiKey` configuration item

   ex: ```dotnet user-secrets set "SteamApiKey" "steamapikey"``` or any other configuration methods.